vduseev/vduseev.github.io/_posts/2017-10-20-preserve-window-layout-plugin-for-intellij.markdown

 categories: dev idea jetbrains plugin java
 excerpt_separator: <!--more-->
 ---
-In this blog post we'll take a look at the development of a plugin for IntelliJ Platform that allows us to export & import project's window layout.
+In this blog post we'll take a look at the development of a plugin for the IntelliJ Platform that will allow us to export & import project's window layout.

 ![Plugin View](https://image.ibb.co/mquG36/plugin_window.jpg)

-I wrote this post to address the issues I encountered during development.
-As of current date (Oct 20, 2017), IntelliJ SDK documentation is far from being complete.
+I wrote this post to address the issues I encountered during development of such plugin.
+As of current date (Oct 20, 2017), IntelliJ SDK documentation is way far from being complete.
 Below is my collection of findings regarding missing pieces.

 <!--more-->